vimistify/gramminGo/README.md

 # Start the React development server
 npm start
 ```
-Once the server is running, you can view the app at (http://localhost:3000).

 ## Contributing
 We welcome contributions!
 Follow the steps below to contribute to this project: